stacksjs/stacks/README.md

 > [!WARNING]
 > Stay tuned.
 Open Beta coming soon.

-The goal of the framework is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate.
-Stacks is a rapid development framework, meeting all your full stack needs.
+Stacks is a rapid development framework, where the goal is to _help you_ create & maintain frontends, backends, and clouds—without having to worry about the boilerplate. _An all-in-one toolkit that meets all your full stack needs._

 - Web & Desktop applications
 - Serverless & traditional APIs